komalreddy3/KeeperApp/README.md

 # KeeperApp
-Has functionality similar to Google Keep, ReactJS based Web App
+Has functionality similar to Google Keep, Built using ReactJS

 # To view the app
 https://komalreddy3.github.io/KeeperApp/